-April is Financial Literacy Month, and Utah schools are under a soft closure due to the COVID-19 pandemic.
-During this time of remote learning, the Office of State Treasurer wants to make teachers and parents aware of financial education resources they can share with students.
+April is Financial Literacy Month, and the Office of State Treasurer wants to make teachers and parents aware of financial education resources they can share with students.

 This page includes one financial education resource or activity for each day of the month.
 Each day, the office also shares the resource associated with that day on social media.